Moibrahi7/Git-in-VS-Code/README.md

 <img src= "PicsForGuide/3 howVSCLookswithnoDevP2.png" href = "Dev Container icon with no container"/>

 ### Step 3
 After clicking the icon, a drop-down menu should open in the top middle of the screen.
 Once you locate the menu click re-open in Dev Container.
-(As a side note ensure that docker is running in the background.
+(As a side note ensure that  is running in the background.
 If it's not running the Dev Container will not open.)

 <img src= "PicsForGuide/4 reOpenDC.png" href= "Dev Container drop down menu"/>